VinutaHegde/404/README.md

 to-do:

 - fix batch generator
 - use glove instead of one-hot-vector
+- check if bert works well for random/badly phrased sentences
 - loss would be either [cosine diff | eucludian dist]
 - train lstm
 - change to gru and train